 Growing shishito peppers is very rewarding.

 In our garden, the shishito pepper was a standout plant.
-It’s a compact, sturdy, and easy to grow plant.
+It’s compact, sturdy, and easy to grow.
+It would do fine grown in the ground, raised beds, or containers.
 And boy is it productive!

 It held up to our southern heat like a champ and wasn’t phased by pest or disease pressures.